akashparvatikar/starter-hugo-academic/content/publication/example copy/index.md

 ---
-title: "Modeling Histological Patterns for Differential Diagnosis of Atypical Breast Lesions"
+title: "Prototypical models for classifying high-risk atypical breast lesions"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here